kids-first/kf-somatic-workflow/docs/interval_preparation_walkthrough.md

 The second round of interval preparation kicks off after Strelka2 and Mutect2 have finished.
 The sole purpose of the second round of interval preparation is to construct a set of calling intervals for Lancet.
-Lancet is capable of calling with the true whole genome intervalsi above; Lancet, however, is glacially slow when given these intervals.
+Lancet is capable of calling with the true whole genome intervals above; Lancet, however, is glacially slow when given these intervals.
 Even with scattering, running Lancet on the true whole genome intervals can take days.
 Given this issue, we run Lancet on what can be described as **EXOME+** intervals.
 The general idea